Create cluster

 -

-Set the log storage settings to use.
+Set log storage settings to enable.

 -